Flows - Active and Recent

 |Bytes||You can specify whether you want to filter flows that have transferred their total bytes or within the last five minutes.|

 |Filter||This list has all the saved filters.
 When selected, the filter configurations are loaded.
 See more information below about the Filter option.|

-You can configure specific filters in this field.
-Select the drop-down menu to see a list of default filters you can apply to your flows.
-When configured, you can add, edit, or delete filters if you select the edit icon.
+You can use the Filter field to configure specific filters.
+The drop-down menu displays a list of default filters you can apply to your flows.
+Click the edit icon to add, edit, or delete filters.

-Select the Edit icon next to the Filter drop down.
+Click the edit icon next to the Filter field.

 Create a filter or select one from the list.

 You can also select the history tab with the two arrows next to the Filter field if you want to go back to a previously applied filter.
 A maximum of 20 previously applied filters can be saved.

 You can Reclassify or Reset [Selected / All Returned / All] flows: